by

 Please keep in mind

-that one person’s click is the next person’s creak, so I
+that one person’s click is the next person’s creak, so

-recommend perusing the entire list to find your problem and a solution.
+I recommend perusing the entire list to find your problem and a solution.

 Ideally, this guide would be short and easy to follow, yet there are

-lots of noises you might encounter and to keep this comprehensive, I
+lots of noises you might encounter and to keep this comprehensive,

-easier to find things, noise-causers and problems are underlined
+little easier to find things, noise-causers and problems are underlined

-(or in bold in the Your noises
+(or in bold in the Your

-recommended solutions are in red bold.
+and the recommended solutions are in red

 TIP: Most browsers have a Find function.
 For example,